Alerts overview

 Adobe Experience Platform allows you to subscribe to event-based alerts regarding Adobe Experience Platform activities.
 Alerts reduce or eliminate the need to poll the Observability Insights API in order to check if a job has completed, if a certain milestone within a workflow has been reached, or if any errors have occurred.

-When a certain set of conditions in your Platform operations is reached (such as a potential problem when the system breaches a threshold), Platform can deliver alert messages to any users in your organization who have subscribed to them.
+When a certain set of conditions in your Experience Platform operations is reached (such as a potential problem when the system breaches a threshold), Experience Platform can deliver alert messages to any users in your organization who have subscribed to them.
 These messages can repeat over a pre-defined time interval until the alert has been resolved.

 This document provides an overview of alerts in Adobe Experience Platform, including the structure of how alert rules are defined.